-About the name – Toddycats! are volunteers with the Lee Kong Chian Natural History Museum at the National University of Singapore.
-The name comes from the Common Palm Civet (Paradoxurus hermaphroditus), the last wild carnivore that survives in urbanised Singapore.
+About the name – NUS Toddycats! are volunteers with the Lee Kong Chian Natural History Museum at the National University of Singapore.
+The name comes from the common palm civet (Paradoxurus hermaphroditus), the last wild carnivore in terrestrial urbanised Singapore.

 The logo of the Raffles Museum of Biodiversity Research (1999–2014) was that of a toddy cat on a palm leaf and the significance of this is explained here.
 With the change of the museum name in 2014, the name of this volunteer group was changed from Raffles Museum Toddycats! to NUS Toddycats!

-The original toddycat drawing on the museum logo was based on an abandoned civet kitten that was rescued from ants at an army camp and brought in to the then Department of Zoology in 1996.
+The original toddycat drawing on the museum logo was based on an abandoned common palm civet kitten which was rescued from ants at an army camp and brought in to the then Department of Zoology in 1996.
 A few of us cared for the animal and gave this civet the name “Toddy”.
 Tragically he was killed by a dog.

 About the programme – Toddycats! is meant to expose, develop, enthuse and apply individuals to programmes in conservation, education and research.
-The programme was originally meant to provide capacity building amongst undergraduates in NUS, and to provide them with an immediate means to contribute meaningfully towards the greater good of nature and the environment in Singapore.
-The programme is now open to anyone who can fit our schedule, in the recognition of the diversity of people who would like to contrite and that all you really need is enthusiasm and commitment!
+The programme, originally conceived in 1999, meant to contribute towards capacity building of undergraduates in NUS, to provide them with an immediate means to contribute socially and meaningfully towards the greater good of nature and the environment in Singapore.
+The programme is now open to anyone who can fit our schedule, in the recognition of the diversity of people who would like to contrite and that all you need is enthusiasm and commitment!

 The Toddycats! engage in public education through:

 - Exhibitions – we introduce the layman to Singapore’s existing wildlife at public exhibitions using specimens from the Raffles Museum.
 On special occasions, we conduct guided tours at the Raffles Museum’s Public Gallery.